This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Overview

-Dresden’s greatness as a city of the arts was very much the creation of two electors in the 18th century: Frederick Augustus I (‘the Strong’, 1694-1733) and his son Frederick Augustus II.
-(1733-1763).
-Though founded at the beginning of the thirteenth century, for its first five hundred years it was a minor city of little distinction.
+Dresden’s greatness as a city of the arts was very much the creation of two electors in the 18th century: Frederick Augustus I (‘the Strong’, 1694–1733) and his son Frederick Augustus II.
+(1733–1763).
+Though founded at the beginning of the 13th century, for its first 500 years it was a minor city of little distinction.
 This despite having been selected as residence in 1485 by the branch of the dukes of Saxony that gained the electorate in 1547.

 Augustus the Strong’s pillaging of the state treasury to feed his reckless extravagance was both symbol and to some extent the cause of his dismal record in most areas of statecraft, but his achievements as builder, patron and collector rank him among the most munificent of European rulers.
 Great architecture, a picture collection of legendary richness, magnificent accumulations of precious metalwork and ceramics (porcelain was manufactured here for the first time in Europe) and a glorious musical life transformed Dresden into one of the most admired and visited cities in Europe and a major destination on the Grand Tour.

 If to a somewhat lesser degree, subsequent rulers of Saxony continued the tradition of cultural embellishment (and political ineptitude: they had a tiresome habit of joining the losing side).
-In the nineteenth century, ‘the Florence on the Elbe’ acquired buildings by Schinkel and Semper, and Weber and Wagner were directors of the opera house.
-In the twentieth century, Richard Strauss added to its illustrious musical history.
+In the 19th century, ‘the Florence on the Elbe’ acquired buildings by Schinkel and Semper, and Weber and Wagner were directors of the opera house.
+In the 20th century, Richard Strauss added to its illustrious musical history.

 Then in February 1945 a tragically propitious set of circumstances conspired to make the air raid on Dresden the most ‘successful’ of Allied bombing missions.
 Most of the art collections had been removed to safety but 80 percent of the old centre was destroyed.
 Under the Communist regime a few of the chief monuments were grudgingly restored, but since unification the painstaking process of rebuilding and restoration has accelerated.